adarsh6938/neural-nexus-mcp/README.md

 ### Real-World Applications

-Memento's adaptive search capabilities provide practical benefits:
+Neural Nexus's adaptive search capabilities provide practical benefits:

 1. **Query Versatility**: Users don't need to worry about how to phrase questions - the system adapts to different query types automatically